AISAC: An Integrated multi-agent System for Transparent, Retrieval-Grounded Scientific Assistance: Conclusion

-Collectively, these elements establish \textbf{AISAC} as a reusable foundation for transparent, retrieval-grounded, and verifiable AI co-scientists.
-By embedding reproducibility into every layer—reasoning, retrieval, computation, and reflection—AISAC aims to support AI as a dependable collaborator in the scientific process.
+This paper introduced \textbf{AISAC (AI Scientific Assistant Core)}, a governed multi-agent runtime that contributes a systems-level execution substrate for deploying agentic AI in scientific practice.
+Its primary design properties---runtime-enforced role semantics, budgeted context management, agent-scoped retrieval, and structured provenance---are motivated by the operational realities of DOE laboratory environments and the practical needs of domain scientists who require capable AI assistance without AI infrastructure expertise.

+A central architectural principle is the separation of \emph{mechanism} from \emph{policy}.
+The core runtime provides expressive primitives for multi-agent reasoning, hierarchical delegation, and tool-mediated action, while project-level configuration determines autonomy regimes, available tools, and knowledge scope.
+This allows AISAC to serve as a reusable substrate across a wide range of domain-specialized assistants---from tightly scoped analysis tools to more exploratory, hypothesis-driven collaborators---without modification of the shared core.

+AISAC is intended not as a final form of an autonomous AI scientist, but as a stable foundation on which diverse scientific assistants can be constructed, evaluated, and evolved.
+As agentic AI systems continue to mature, architectures that foreground transparency, bounded autonomy, and explicit control are likely to play a central role in their sustained use in scientific research.
+AISAC represents one step toward such architectures.

-\textbf{Acknowledgements:} The authors acknowledge funding support from Argonne's Laboratory Directed Research and Development (LDRD) via LDRD2025-0486, and U.S. Department of Transportation's Bureau of Transportation Statistics supported AI for Energy Process Safety (AI-EPS) research.
+\textbf{Acknowledgements:} The authors acknowledge funding support from Argonne's Laboratory Directed Research and Development (LDRD) program via LDRD2025-0486 and LDRD2026-0214.
+Additional support was provided by the U.S.\ Department of Transportation's Bureau of Transportation Statistics through the AI for Energy Process Safety (AI-EPS) research program, and by the Genesis AI mission's COMB-FLOW project.
+The authors thank the project teams for their engagement and feedback during the development of this work.